2gunsu/hugo-academic/content/project/Capstone/index.md

 ---
 title: Noise-Robust Traffic Density Estimation
-summary: This is a capstone project that extracts a vehicle's mask from satellite imagery and predicts traffic density based on the extracted mask.
+summary: Capstone project that extracts a vehicle's mask from satellite imagery and predicts traffic density based on the extracted mask.
 The reliability and performance of the network can be improved by using the denoising algorithm together.
 tags:
   - Deep Learning
 date: '2020-12-25'